junjun-jiang/Face-Hallucination-Benchmark/README.md

 Some classical algorithms (including NE, LSR, SR, LcR, LINE, TLcR-RL, and EigTran) that I implemented can be found [here](https://github.com/junjun-jiang/TLcR-RL).

+# Recently, we have released a survey of deep learning-based face super-resolution at [arXiv](https://arxiv.org/abs/2101.03749).

 #### Classical Patch-based Methods